Richard-ML/Uber_Game_Engine/GameEngine/ReadMe.txt

 ========================================================================
-    DYNAMIC LINK LIBRARY : GameEngine Project Overview
+    CONSOLE APPLICATION : GameEngine Project Overview
 ========================================================================

-AppWizard has created this GameEngine DLL for you.
+AppWizard has created this GameEngine application for you.

 This file contains a summary of what you will find in each of the files that make up your GameEngine application.